LICENSED ACTIVITIES

 Proprietary Trading

-VA Proprietary Trading will require a no objection certificate from VARA to confirm that the activity may be undertaken with regulatory oversight without a VA Licence.
+VA Proprietary Trading will require a No Objection Certificate [NoC] from VARA to confirm that the activity may be undertaken with regulatory oversight without a VA Licence.
 Additionally, proprietary trading above certain trading volumes is an activity that must be registered with VARA.

-To obtain a Propriety Trading NOC, VASPs will need to contact their commercial licensors (Free Zones or DET) to complete their Initial Disclosure Questionnaire.
+To obtain a Propriety Trading NOC, VASPs need to contact their commercial licensors (Free Zones or DET) to complete their Initial Disclosure Questionnaire (IDQ).

 VASPs seeking a VARA Licence must complete a two-stage application process.
 Find out more here.